johnlees/seer/README.md

     make
     make install

-Enable hdf5 support by uncommenting '//#define ARMA_USE_HDF5' in the file *include/armadillo_bits/config.hpp* (i.e. change to '#define ARMA_USE_HDF5').
-This include path may be in your home directory, or if installed globally in */usr/local*

 **boost**

 Best installed with your distribution's package manager, and you should use the c++11 version if possible.